 Academic credit may be awarded based on the American Council on Education recommendations for educational experiences in the Armed Forces.
-Veterans should submit transcripts from AARTS, SMART, CCAF, or JST to the Certifying Official for evaluation of their armed services educational experiences.
+Veterans must submit transcripts from CCAF or JST to the Registrar's Office for evaluation of their armed services educational experiences.
 Southern may also grant a maximum of four hours of physical education credit for military service.
 A copy of the veteran's DD-214 must be submitted in order to receive credit.